Borja Jiménez: Coaching career

 Jiménez returned to his country's third division before the end of the year, taking the helm of FC Cartagena after Gustavo Munúa quit for Club Nacional de Football in his native Uruguay.
 In July 2020, he won them promotion to the second tier for the first time in eight years, with a penalty shootout play-off victory over CD Atlético Baleares.

 Jiménez was sacked on 18 December 2020, after a Copa del Rey elimination to third division side Pontevedra CF. The following 26 May, he was named in charge of Primera División RFEF's Deportivo de La Coruña.

 Jiménez narrowly missed out promotion after an extra-time loss to Albacete Balompié in the 2022 play-off final, and was dismissed by Dépor on 11 October 2022, after a poor start of the season.
 On 6 June of the following year, he was appointed at the helm of CD Leganés in the second division.

 Jiménez led Lega to a top tier promotion as champions in his first season, and had his contract automatically renewed for a further year.
 On 26 May 2025, after suffering immediate relegation, he left the club.

 On 8 October 2025, Jiménez was named Sporting de Gijón manager on a contract until 2027.
+The following 8 May, however, the club announced that they reached an agreement with Jiménez to end their contractual relationship at the end of the season.